Here are some things that happened since last week’s update.

 , as described

-in its documentation:
+in the SvelteKit documentation:

 When pages are prerendered, the CSP header is added via a tag (note that in this case, frame-ancestors, report-uri and sandbox directives will be ignored).